hkn0zcn/TakeHomeTask-M.HakanOzcan/README.md

-# TakeHomeTask-M.HakanOzcan
+# TakeHomeTask-M.HakanOzcan for Adjust

-## Task 2 UI Automation Selenium POM
+## Task 2 UI Test Automation with Selenium (POM)

 ### I used Page Object Model in Selenium.
 It helps make the code more readable, maintainable, and reusable.